gooddata/gooddata-python-sdk/CONTRIBUTING.md

    To make sure you have successfully set up your environment run `make test` in virtualenv in the root of git repo.
    Please note, that `make test` executes tests against all the supported python versions.
 If you need to specify only subset of them, see section [Run tests](#Run tests)

+4. Develop the feature or the fix.
+Make sure your code follows [coding conventions](#coding-conventions).
+Create pull request.

 ## Coding Conventions